• Products

 Under the Equity Linked Savings Schemes (ELSS) category, SIP is classified as EEE (Exempt, Exempt, Exempt).
 Taxes do not apply to any investment, maturity, or withdrawal.

 Moving from one mutual fund to another, you must pay taxes on your gains.
-If you move from an equity fun, your profits will be taxed similarly to stocks.
-If you move within a year, gains will be subject to short-term capital gains tax.
+If you move from an equity fund, your profits will be taxed similarly to stocks.
+If you move within a year, gains will be subject to short-term capital gains tax, depending on the type.

-No, all mutual funds do not qualify for a deduction under Section 80C of the Income Tax Act, and only investments in equity linked savings schemes or ELSS will be eligible.
+All mutual funds do not qualify for a deduction under Section 80C of the Income Tax Act.
+Only investments in equity linked savings schemes will be eligible.
 Under Section 80C of the Income Tax Act, investors may invest in ELSS and claim tax deductions up to a ceiling of INR 1.5 lakh.

 Did you enjoy this article?